National Treasure (2004)

 Ben Gates: Are you all right?

-Riley Poole: Still a little on-edge from being shot at but I'll be fine, thanks for asking.
+Riley Poole: Still a little on-edge from being shot at but I'll be okay, thanks for asking.

 Abigail Chase: Yeah, well I'm not all right!
 Those men have the Declaration of Independence!

 Riley Poole: She lost it?

 [He pulls the Declaration out to show her]

 Ben Gates: See?
 Okay?
 Now could you please stop shouting?